OPG-AOI/Bite/README.md

 # BamBot V2 Source Code

-Just give us the credit or you shall die.
+Just give us the credit in the discord bots bio.

 ## Dependencies